SehwanHong/Artificial-Intelligence/RegNet/index.md

 Final quantized linear parameterization shares similarity with previous work.
 There are two key difference:

 1. provide empirical study justifying the design choices
-2. give insights tinto structural design choices that were not previously understood.
+2. give insights into structural design choices that were not previously understood.

 # Design Space Design

-Author propose to design progressively simplified versions of an initial, unconstrained design space, refered as *design space design*.
+Author propose to design progressively simplified versions of an initial, unconstrained design space, referred as *design space design*.
 In each step of design process the input is an initial design space and the output is a refined design space, where the aim of each design step is to discover design principle that yield populations of a simpler or better performing model.

 ## Tools for Design Space Design

 To evaluate and compare design spaces, author used [the tools introduced by Radosavovic et al](../NDSVR).
-The method is to quantify the quality of a design space by sampling a set of models from that design space and characterizeing the resulting model error distribution.
+The method is to quantify the quality of a design space by sampling a set of models from that design space and characterizing the resulting model error distribution.

 To obtain a distribution of model, author sample and train n models from a design space.
 For efficiency author primarily do so in a low-compute, low-epoch training regime.